 Greater proportion of precipitation falling as rain rather than snow.
 Loss of major spring freshets dominated by snowmelt.
 More rain may result in greater soil water infiltration rates, thus shifting runoff generating mechanisms from the surface to subsurface.
 This may, however, be offset by greater fractions of convective precipitation with high intensity events where infiltration rates are attenuated and storm flow is instead generated.

 If the Canadian Prairies undergo drying in response to global climate change, reduced connectivity in the Prairie pothole regions.
 Prairie potholes depend on the “fill and spill” mechanism for surface lateral transfer.
 Drying of the Canadian Prairies may increase the non-contributing area of the region, affecting mainly the Nelson River Basin.

+Increasing frequency of droughts owing to climate change is also having an effect on hydrological connectivity in lake-dominated watersheds in Canada (Spence et al., 2019).
+This is happening mainly due to a decline in lake levels below outlet elevations.

 Steph and others to cover water connectivity (also water quality (dissolved solids) and water temperature)